-Collaborative Arrangement, Purpose & Outcomes Partners and Lead Officer Governance & Reporting Arrangements Lead Scrutiny Committee Quarterly Update Relevant Well- being Outcome(s) 6.
-Leisure Centre Contract The council has a partnership contract with Legacy Leisure for the Management of its leisure centres Parkwood Leisure - sub- contracted to Legacy Leisure (Local) David Knevett, Operational Manager - Neighbourhood Services, Healthy Living and Performance The Contractor is required to produce an annual report detailing the outputs required in the Contract.
+Collaborative Arrangement, Purpose & Outcomes Partners and Lead Officer Governance & Reporting Arrangements Lead Scrutiny Committee Quarterly Update Relevant Well- being Outcome(s) are being discussed with the CPE Officers current employer Bridgend Council.
+6. Leisure Centre Contract The council has a partnership contract with Legacy Leisure for the Management of its leisure centres Parkwood Leisure - sub- contracted to Legacy Leisure (Local) David Knevett, Operational Manager - Neighbourhood Services, Healthy Living and Performance The Contractor is required to produce an annual report detailing the outputs required in the Contract.
 Healthy Living and Social Care The year 6 annual report was presented to Scrutiny Committee during December 2018.
 Progress is also being made with the proposed contract extension with the Council's legal team in contact with Legacy's solicitors about draft terms.
+A further report is currently being prepared for Cabinet relating to loan requested by the Contractor as part of the extension agreement that would see further improvements made to the Council's Leisure facilities.
 An Active & Healthy Vale 7.
 Local Authority Partnership Agreement (LAPA) Sport Wales, LHB, Children and Young People's partnership, Local sport clubs.
-(Local) David Knevett, Operational Manager - Neighbourhood Services, Healthy Living and Performance Vale Sports Board Environment and Regeneration The plan for 2018/19 has been approved, by Sport Wales and is currently being implemented.
-An application has been submitted to Sport Wales for funding for the first 6 month of 2019/2020.
-Awaiting outcome of the decision which will be known around February / March 2019.
-Following this initial 6 month period it is currently anticipated that an 18 month plan will need to be submitted to secure funding until March 2021 for the Vale.
-Sports Wales are looking at the potential to regionalise funding, however at this point no timescale has been set for this.
-They are currently undertaking a pilot in North Wales which will inform as to whether this pilot will be rolled out across Wales and if so, in what format.
+(Local) David Knevett, Operational Manager - Neighbourhood Services, Healthy Living Vale Sports Board Environment and Regeneration The plan for 2019/20 has been approved, by Sport Wales and is currently being implemented.
+Sports Wales are currently progressing plans to regionalise funding.
+An Expression Of Interest has been issued on Sell2Wales and discussions are currently taking place with other Councils in the Central South region to co-ordinate a response.
 An Active & Healthy Vale